rkdarst/scicomp/tut/profiling/profiling.rst

 How to use your profile: Actually optimizing your code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- This talk does *not* talk about optimizing, the process of actually
+- This tutorial does *not* talk about optimizing, the process of actually
-  making these things go faster.
+  making these things go faster (that's a future tutorial!).

 - Rough suggestions: